warren-bank/HLS-Proxy/README.md

     * show an enhanced technical trace (useful while debugging unexpected behavior)
   * `4`:
     * show the content of .m3u8 files (both before and after URLs are modified)
-* _--acl-whitelist_ restricts proxy server access to clients at IP addresses in whitelist
+* _--acl-ip_ restricts proxy server access to clients at IP addresses in whitelist
   * ex: `"192.168.1.100,192.168.1.101,192.168.1.102"`
 * --http-proxy enables all outbound HTTP and HTTPS requests from HLS-Proxy to be tunnelled through an additional external web proxy server
   * SOCKS proxies are not supported